ArtemisAI/Gemini-cli-bitch/README.md

-# Gemini-cli-bitch
-Claude Code Makes Gemini-CLI it's slave with this CLAUDE.md
+Add CLAUDE.md (or a modified version) to your and tell Claude to use Gemini-CLI manually or it will do it on it's own as needed.